WebDev26611/Fun-facts/README.md

 # Fun-facts
 A simple code that gives fun facts!
+Please share your facts in the discord server!